Last updated on May 20, 2022

 Short answer?
 Probably not.

 After spending nearly a full year on content creation, I realized that it’s statistically nearly impossible to ever make it to the top.
-While Magic is a great game, the inconsistency and punishing mechanics in terms of land and resource management, primarily when you draw too many or too few of either, causes the game to be not only skill-intensive but also very luck dependent.
+While Magic is a great game, the inconsistency and punishing mechanics in terms of land and resource management (more on that here), primarily when you draw too many or too few of either, causes the game to be not only skill-intensive but also very luck dependent.

 Even some of the world’s best players, like Crokeyz — who consistently gets in the top 10 of the Mythic queue — rarely make it to Day 2 in the Mythic Qualifiers that lead to higher events.
 Statistically, it’s almost impossible for anyone to make it through two days’ worth of random matchups where you’re only allowed to lose up to three games but must win 5 to 10 games depending on the event.